ORIGYN-SA/CanDB/README.md

 <br/>

+## Questions/Community

+If you run into any issues, have questions, or feature requests feel free to file an issue in this repository.
+Also, you can join the [CanScale discord](https://discord.gg/DgAarrEGps) and hop over to the CanDB Category.

 ## Benchmarks

 To view benchmarks for a single CanDB canister, see [https://github.com/internet-computer/candb-benchmarks](https://github.com/internet-computer/candb-benchmarks).
 CanDB is horizontally scalable, so these benchmarks keep constant performance as CanDB auto-scales, with the only limitation/bottleneck being simultaneous browser connection limits.